Last Updated: January 6, 2025

 Exercise 5: Link Detail Tasks and Milestones (10 minutes)

-In this exercise, we will look at the various ways to set and edit links or dependencies.
+This exercise will look at the various ways to set and edit links or dependencies.

 Watch the video below on “The five ways of setting and editing links in Microsoft Project” (7:24 minutes).
 During this exercise, you will create links in several different ways.